zerothworld/CleaningDataCourseProject/CodeBook.md

 [git repository](https://github.com/zerothworld/CleaningDataCourseProject)
 can be executed to transform the original UCI HAR data set into the first tidy data set described above.

+Instructions for running the "run_analysis.R" script are found in the "README.txt" file located in the above-referenced git repository.

 ### DATA DICTIONARY - Second Tidy Data Set: